Global Migration and Japan’s Framework for Ethical Recruitment

 ILO.
 2015.
 Fair recruitment initiative: Fostering fair recruitment practices, preventing human trafficking and reducing the costs of labour migration.
 Geneva: ILO. https://www.ilo.org/wcmsp5/groups/public/---ed_norm/---declaration/documents/publication/wcms_320405.pdf

 International Organization for Migration (IOM).
 2014.
-International Recruitment Integrity System (IRIS). https://iris.iom.int/
+International Recruitment Integrity System (IRIS).
+Available at https://iris.iom.int/

 Likić-Brborić, B. 2018.
 Global Migration Governance, Civil Society and the Paradoxes of Sustainability.
 Globalizations, 15(6): 762-778.

 Low, C. C. 2025.
-Contextualizing fair migration in Malaysia: From sovereign migration governance toward developmental global migration governance.
-Journal of Population and Social Studies [JPSS], 33: 261-278.
+Contextualizing Fair Migration in Malaysia: From Sovereign Migration Governance Toward Developmental Global Migration Governance.
+Journal of Population and Social Studies 33: 261-278.

-Ministry of Health, Labour and Welfare (MHLW Japan) 厚生労働.
-2025.
-“Outline of the Cabinet Order on the Development of Related Government Ordinances and Transitional Measures Accompanying the Enforcement of the Act for Partial Revision of the Immigration Control and Refugee Recognition Act and the Act on Proper Technical Intern Training and Protection of Technical Intern Trainees”「出入国管理及び難民認定法及び外国人の技能実習の適正な実施及び技能実習生の保護に関する法律の一部を改正する法律の施行に伴う関係政令の整備及び経過措置に関する政令案概要」https://public-comment.e-gov.go.jp/pcm/download?seqNo=0000292196
+Ministry of Health, Labour and Welfare (MHLW) 厚生労働.
+2025.出入国管理及び難民認定法及び外国人の技能実習の適正な実施及び技能実習生の保護に関する法律の一部を改正する法律の施行に伴う関係政令の整備及び経過措置に関する政令案概要[Outline of the Cabinet Order on the Development of Related Government Ordinances and Transitional Measures Accompanying the Enforcement of the Act for Partial Revision of the Immigration Control and Refugee Recognition Act and the Act on Proper Technical Intern Training and Protection of Technical Intern Trainees].
+Available at https://public-comment.e-gov.go.jp/pcm/download?seqNo=0000292196

 Organisation for Economic Co-operation and Development (OECD).
 2001.
 The OECD Guidelines for Multinational Enterprises.
 Policy Brief June 2001. https://www.oecd.org/investment/mne/1903291.pdf

 Office of the High Commissioner for Human Rights (OHCHR).
 2011a.
-The UN Guiding Principles for Business and Human Rights: An Introduction. https://www.ohchr.org/Documents/Issues/Business/Intro_Guiding_PrinciplesBusinessHR.pdf
+The UN Guiding Principles for Business and Human Rights: An Introduction.
+Available at https://www.ohchr.org/Documents/Issues/Business/Intro_Guiding_PrinciplesBusinessHR.pdf

 Office of the High Commissioner for Human Rights OHCHR.
 2011b.
-Guiding Principles on Business and Human Rights: Implementing the United Nations ‘Protect, Respect and Remedy’ Framework. https://www.ohchr.org/documents/publications/guidingprinciplesbusinesshr_en.pdf
+Guiding Principles on Business and Human Rights: Implementing the United Nations ‘Protect, Respect and Remedy’ Framework.
+Available at https://www.ohchr.org/documents/publications/guidingprinciplesbusinesshr_en.pdf

 Piper, N., Rosewarne, S., & Withers, M. 2016.
 Redefining a Rights-Based Approach in the Context of Temporary Labour Migration in Asia (No. 2016-11).
 UNRISD Working Paper.

 Rotaeche, C. G. 2019.
 The Constant Link Between Migration and Sustainable Development: The 2030 Agenda and the ‘Leave No One Behind’ Principle.
-In C. U. de Sousa (Ed.), The Relevance of Migration for the 2030 Agenda for Sustainable Development: The Global Compact for Safe, Orderly and Regular Migration (pp. 27-48).
+In The Relevance of Migration for the 2030 Agenda for Sustainable Development: The Global Compact for Safe, Orderly and Regular Migration, edited by C. U. de Sousa, 27-48.
 Lisbon: Universidade Autónoma de Lisboa.

 Ruggie, J., & Nelson, T. 2015.
 Human Rights and the OECD Guidelines for Multinational Enterprises: Normative Innovations and Implementation Challenges.
-Corporate Social Responsibility Initiative Working Paper No. 66. https://scholar.harvard.edu/files/john-ruggie/files/ruggie_tamarynnelson.pdf
+Corporate Social Responsibility Initiative Working Paper No. 66.
+Available at https://scholar.harvard.edu/files/john-ruggie/files/ruggie_tamarynnelson.pdf

 United Nations Office on Drugs and Crime (UNODC).
 2015.
 The Role of Recruitment Fees and Abusive and Fraudulent Practices of Recruitment Agencies in Trafficking in Persons.
 Vienna: United Nations.

 Wickramasekara, P., & Baruah, N. 2017.
 Fair Recruitment for Low-Skilled Migrant Workers: Issues and Challenges.
-In Safeguarding the Rights of Asian Migrant Workers from home to the Workplace (pp. 23-38).
+In Safeguarding the Rights of Asian Migrant Workers from home to the Workplace, 23-38.
 Manila: Asian Development Bank Institute.

 Downloads